 Abundant resources are available to support you in your adoption and parenting journey if you’re willing to seek them out.

-Some adoption agencies and organizations offer their adoption training online and parenting conferences to give adoptive families the opportunity to learn something valuable from the comfort of their home.
+Some adoption agencies and organizations offer their adoption training online and parenting conferences to allow adoptive families to learn something valuable from the comfort of their home.
 This is an incredible timesaver because you don’t have to spend time traveling and may be able to watch it when it is convenient for your schedule.

 If you’re seeking out parental advice, there’s a wealth of information online.
 Be sure to find reputable sources that address the struggles your child is having and ask adoption professionals if they have any sources they’d recommend.
 Not everyone online is an expert, but many experts do provide videos and articles to use as a resource.
 Most of these are entirely free and can be used in conjunction with therapy or counseling to help your child.
 Some counselors and therapists who specialize in adoption-related issues will even give counseling sessions online, allowing parents to access highly specialized counselors from across the country.